Institute for Physical Therapy Education

 Martin Luther King Mobility Clinics

-Each year to commemorate the life and contributions of Dr. Martin Luther King, the Institute's faculty and students hold clinics throughout the Chester area at community and residential locations.
-Third-year DPT students practice supervisory skills as they mentor first-year DPT students in the examination and evaluation of mobility equipment.
+Each year, in conjunction with the Martin Luther King Day of Service, the Institute's faculty and students hold mobility clinics throughout the Chester area at community and residential locations.
+Second-year DPT students practice supervisory skills as they mentor first-year DPT students in the examination and evaluation of mobility equipment.
 Community residents can bring their mobility devices to the clinic for cleaning and basic maintenance.

 Unique Education Opportunities